robseb/meta-intelfpga/README.md

 		````bash
 		bitbake -f -c compile virtual/kernel && bitbake -f -c deploy virtual/kernel
 		````
-7. Step: **Build the entire Yocto Project**
+8. Step: **Build the entire Yocto Project**
 	* With this command the complete *Yocto Project* build process starts (executed inside *poky/build/*):
 	````bash
 	bitbake core-image-minimal
 	````
 	* This process can taken some time
-	* For an Intel Arria 10 SoC-FPGA following start print should appear:
+	* For an *Intel Arria 10 SoC-FPGA* following start print should appear:
 	![Alt text](doc/YoctoBuildHeader.jpg?raw=true "Yocto Project startup print")
 	* This signaled that bitbake was able to decode the previously shown configuration
-8. Step: **Locate the final Kernel- and rootFs-File**
+9. Step: **Locate the final Kernel- and rootFs-File**
-	* After a successful build the final compressed Linux Kernel file and the rootfs tar.gz- archive is stored here:
+	* After a successful build the final compressed Linux Kernel file and the *rootfs* "*tar.gz*"- archive is stored here:
 		* for an **Intel Cyclone V:**
 		````txt
 		poky/build/tmp/delopy/images/cyclone5/